bjornicus/orbitalboardgame/README.md

 1. Draw a card.
 If it is an infestor card add an infestor to the board (See 'Infestors' section for details).
 If it is an action card, keep it until you wish to use it to perform a special action (you may save it for a later turn if you like).
 1. Do any or all of the following:
     * If you are at the home planet, or a refit depot, you may re-outfit your ship for a different class.
 Available classs are miner, interceptor, engineer, or heavy lift.
 To re-outfit as a miner, interceptor, or engineer, place the appropriate class marker on your ship mat (removing the previous one).
 To re-outfit as a heavy lift, flip your ship card over so that it shows the side with eight additional fuel/cargo slots.
+    * Load colony provisions onto your ship (if at the home planet).
-    * Re-fuel your ship (if at the home planet or fuel depot)
+    * Re-fuel your ship (if at the home planet or fuel depot).
     * Exchange fuel, cards, or resources with other ships on your same space.
     * Move your ship (once per turn)
     * Perform special actions specific to your ship's class (one per action card)